 - state that that they are ‘Not suitable for children under 15 years of age or pregnant women: Should only be used under medical or dietetic supervision’.

 The labels of sports foods must also provide the same information required on nearly all packaged foods.
 For example, a nutrition information panel and a list of the ingredients must be provided on the labels of most sports foods.

+Standard 2.9.4 is now under review see Proposal (P1010).
 Sports people are advised to consume the sports food as recommended on the label.
 Information about ingredients or substances that are not permitted for specific sports can be found at individual sporting associations or the Australian Sports Anti-Doping Authority website.

 More information (including resources) is available from the Australian Institute of Sport website.